 Landskap antenne utsikt over fargerike Amazon elver, skog med trær, jungel og felt

-The research group focuses on the efficient and sustainable use of energy and natural resources, in particular the implications on human welfare, the environment and climate change.
+The research group focuses on efficient, equitable and sustainable policies for energy and natural resource use, and implications for human welfare, the environment and climate change.

 Group members